Hamtic

+Etymology

+Hantik was named after the humming big black ants that produce the sound "tik" when they bite.

+History

 Hamtic was formerly named Antique, after which the province was named.
 It is the oldest town and the first capital of the province before it was transferred to San Jose de Buenavista in 1802.
-The town speaks three dialects, namely Hamtikanon (a unique town dialect), Karay-a (the lingua franca of Antique province), and Hiligaynon (the regional dialect).

-“Hantik” was named after the humming big black ants that produce the sound “tik” when they bite.

-History

 Hamtic was created from portions of San Jose de Buenavista, through Executive Order No. 3 signed by President Ramon Magsaysay on January 5, 1954.

 Geography

 Hamtic is 7 km from the provincial capital, San Jose de Buenavista.